Editor’s note (September 2021): This post has been updated to include new information about ActiveMQ Artemis.

 Metric to alert on: Disk usage

-ActiveMQ uses disk space to store persistent messages, as well as non-persistent messages that get swapped to disk when memory fills up.
+ActiveMQ uses disk space to store persistent messages, as well as non-persistent messages that get paged to disk when memory fills up.
 After a message has been acknowledged by a consumer, ActiveMQ Classic deletes it during a periodic cleanup task.
 ActiveMQ Artemis automatically deletes queues that have no queued messages and no subscribers.
 (By default, both versions execute their cleanup cycles every 30 seconds.)

 TotalEnqueueCount is higher than its

 TotalMessagesAcknowledged, your host’s disk could fill up.
 You can correlate host-level disk usage metrics with the